Equal Pay Policy Statement

 Introduction

-SEPA is committed to supporting the principle of equal opportunities in employment and believes that staff should receive equal pay for the same or broadly similar work, for work rated as equivalent and for work of equal value.
+SEPA is committed to supporting the principle of equal opportunities in employment and believes that employees should receive equal pay for the same or broadly similar work, for work rated as equivalent and for work of equal value.

 This statement covers our approach to equal pay and occupational segregation in regard of gender, race and disability as set out in the Equality Act 2010 and the Public Sector Equality Duty.
 We are committed to working with our recognised trade union, UNISON, to take action to promote and implement equal pay.
+To minimise risk of pay inequity, SEPA operate an analytical job evaluation scheme.
+On an annual basis, we conduct an pay equality impact assessment based on data as at 31 March.

 Definitions

 Under the Equality Act 2010, men and women in the same employment performing equal work must receive equal pay.
 Equal pay applies not only to salary, but to all contractual terms and conditions of employment, such as holiday entitlement, pension payments and other benefits.
-There are three kinds of equal work:

-• Like work - this is where the works involves similar tasks which require similar skills;
+- like work - this is where the works involves similar tasks which require similar skills;

-• Work rated as equivalent - this is where the work has been rated under a fair job evaluation scheme as being of equal value in terms of how demanding it is;
+- work rated as equivalent - this is where the work has been rated under a fair job evaluation scheme as being of equal value in terms of how demanding it is;

-• Work of equal value - this is work which is not similar and has not been rated as equivalent, but is of equal value in terms of demands such as effort, skill and decision-making.
+- work of equal value - this is work which is not similar and has not been rated as equivalent, but is of equal value in terms of demands such as effort, skill and decision-making.

 Aims and actions

 Our aim is to achieve and maintain equal pay and to ensure that our pay and grading and benefits structure is transparent, flexible, based on objective criteria and free from bias.
-We recognise that to deliver equal pay for our staff it will be necessary to consider all the causes of pay gaps and that these can go beyond discrimination within pay systems.
+We recognise that to deliver equal pay for our employees it will be necessary to consider all the causes of pay gaps and that these can go beyond discrimination within pay systems.
+To achieve our aim we will continue to:

-• Review and assess the impact of our pay practices, implementing appropriate actions to reduce any pay gap;
+- use a job evaluation system to support our pay and grading structure; review and assess the impact of our pay practices, implementing appropriate actions to reduce any pay gap;

-• Inform staff of how their pay is determined;
+- inform employees of how their pay is determined;

 Responsibility